 Bonus Supplement to Restaurants in Gallup, NM

-At the end of this article you’ll find a separate section dealing with Navajo food in Gallup.
-This part of New Mexico offers the chance to sample some of the unique Navajo cuisine only found in this area; it’s delicious, wholesome and quite filling.
-There’s a particular (and very interesting) new food trend sweeping the Navajo Nation you’ll want to know all about – much more on that below.
+At the end of this article you’ll find a separate section focusing on Navajo food in Gallup.
+This part of New Mexico offers the chance to sample some unique Navajo cuisine only found in this area; it’s delicious, wholesome and quite filling.
+There’s a particular (and very interesting) new food trend sweeping the Navajo Nation you’ll definitely want to know all about – much more on that below.

 Most of the featured restaurants in Gallup are on old Route 66, now known as NM 118.
 Expect plenty of red and green chile no matter which restaurant you choose – this IS New Mexico.
 Several downtown restaurants make the best-of list and I especially encourage you to check out this part of Gallup.

 So which meal are you after and what are you in the mood for?
 In this article you’ll find: